Work distribution and fluctuation theorem in AdS/CFT: Tasaki--Crooks fluctuation theorem

 where $W_{\mathrm{diss}}$ is called dissipated work, and $\beta W_{\mathrm{diss}}$ is viewed as the entropy production.
 If, after $t=v$, we couple the system to a heat bath at $\beta$ and let it thermalize, we have $\beta W_{\mathrm{diss}} = \Delta S + \beta Q$, where $\Delta S$ is the entropy change and $Q$ is the heat release to the bath after $t=v$.

 In what follows, we set up the CFT framework in order to apply TC via AdS/CFT to gravity.
 To make the discussion concrete, we consider the following action:

 Here $I_{\mathrm{CFT}}$ is the action of a holographic CFT, and each $O_I$ is a primary field.
 The sum of the single-trace deformations must be a real scalar.
 For $\Theta$, we can combine the time-reversal operator with parity and/or charge conjugation if necessary so that $I_{\mathrm{CFT}}$ is unchanged in the reverse process.

 Strictly speaking, in quantum field theories, we have to circumvent the TPM to define $p(W)$, and a way is proposed in \cite{Ortega:2019etm} based on \cite{DornerQuantumWork, Mazzola:2014dvw}.
-The formal expressions in this section are not modified.
+However, the formal expressions in this section remain unchanged and can be used as written.